BibiClover/imageclipboard/CONTRIBUTING.md

 - Add features

 ## Community
-In the [imageclipboard discord server](https://discord.gg/image-clipboard-969496044259901440) go to '#coding' to ask questions about the source code and other programming topics.
+In the [imageclipboard discord server](https://discord.gg/image-clipboard-969496044259901440) go to `#coding` to ask questions about the source code and other programming topics.